-(a) Email Notice of Election and Qualifying ad to English and Spanish Newspapers (Voting Rights Act of 1965).
-Palm Beach Post at legals@pbpost.com and el Latino (translates ad for you) at
+- (a) Email Notice of Election and Qualifying ad to English and Spanish Newspapers (Voting Rights Act of 1965).
+Palm Beach Post at legals@pbpost.com and el Latino (translates ad for you) at uzal@msn.com.

-- uzal@msn.com.
 Notice must be published twice within the 30 days prior to qualifying [F.S.
-100.021]), however, check your Code of Ordinances to determine if your municipality governs otherwise. - (b) Post election information, in English and Spanish) on your municipal website.
-(Post the ad regarding Notice of Election and Qualifying Information). - (c) Send notice of annexation or deannexation to SOE.
-(SOE will provide deadline date.) - (d) During this period be mindful of the Resign-to-Run deadline [F.S.
-99.012(3)(c)]. - (e) Qualifying begins during this period if your municipality is governed by the Laws of Florida, Chapter 83-498, if not, refer to your Code of Ordinances. - (f) Send SOE list of Poll Workers and assigned Precinct.
-Email poll worker training list to the SOE office to Cindy Lugo at Cindy@pbcelections.org.
+100.021]), however, check your Code of Ordinances to determine if your municipality governs otherwise. - (b) Post election information, in English and Spanish) on your municipal website.(Post the ad regarding Notice of Election and Qualifying Information). - (c) Send notice of annexation or deannexation to County SOE.
+(County SOE will provide deadline date.) - (d) During this period be mindful of the Resign-to-Run deadline [F.S.
+99.012(3)(c)]. - (e) Qualifying begins during this period if your municipality is governed by the Laws of Florida, Chapter 83-498, if not, refer to your Code of Ordinances.

+(f) Send County SOE list of Poll Workers and assigned Precinct.
+Email poll worker training list to the County SOE office to Kathryn Curvino at kathryn@pbcelections.org.